fedeizzo/ParticleSwarmOptimization-OpenMPI/report/short-report.md

 ## Cluster jobs
 In order to have high-quality and trustworthy results to examine, as indicated in the repository structure, we created a script that allowed us to send thousands of tasks to the University's HPC cluster over several days.

-The number of tests we have ran in total is around 980(TODO write correct number), in particular we tried every possible combination of different parameters:
+The number of tests we have ran in total is around 1280, in particular we tried every possible combination of different parameters:

 * \texttt{processes}: chosen between \texttt{[1 2 4 8 16 32 64]};
 * \texttt{threads}: chosen between \texttt{[1 2 4 8 16 32 64]};